draculess99/SafeStaff_AI/README.md

 # SafeStaff AI — ER Wait-Time Forecasting and Nurse-Staffing Decision Support

 SafeStaff AI is an agentic AI capstone prototype for emergency-room operations.
-It combines an XGBoost ER wait-time forecast, operational pressure modules, a nurse registry, a shift schedule, a multi-agent shortage solver, human approval, and an audit log into one Streamlit control-tower workflow.
+It combines an XGBoost ER wait-time forecast, operational pressure modules, an operational memory layer, a nurse registry, a shift schedule, a multi-agent shortage solver, human approval, and an audit log into one Streamlit control-tower workflow.

-> **Prototype notice:** SafeStaff AI is a demonstration and decision-support prototype.
-It is not clinically validated and must not be used for real patient-care or staffing decisions without hospital governance, validation, security review, and human supervision.
-The system is intended to support nurse managers and staffing coordinators, not replace clinical or operational judgment.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)